Skip to Main Content

 Your policy’s renewal date can be an excellent time to take advantage of more savings opportunities.
 Consider the following strategies to lower your rate:

-• Improving your credit: We know that improving your credit doesn’t happen overnight, but taking small steps to improve your credit record between renewal dates can help you lower your premium.
+• Improving your credit: We know that improving your credit doesn’t happen overnight, but taking small steps to improve your credit between renewal dates can help you lower your premium.
 Insurers view policyholders with strong credit histories as less likely to file claims based on actuarial data, and tend to offer better rates as a result.

-• Improve your roof: A roof's home is a first line of defense against windstorm damage.
+• Improve your roof: A roof is a home’s first line of defense against windstorm damage.
 Having a strong roof over your head not only gives you peace of mind but could also earn you a home insurance discount.
 Many of Louisiana’s state-approved hurricane mitigation efforts pertain to roofs: roof bracing, roof-to-wall strengthening, roof deck attachment and roof covering.
 These could all help you secure a lower rate.

 How much is home insurance in Louisiana?